fpsvogel/lectiohumana/about.md

 ### Who are you?

-{% include contact.html text="Email me / Follow what I read / See my story: " %}
+{% include contact.html text="Email me / Watch my videos / Follow what I read / See my story: " %}